Alabama: Bogue's Restaurant

 City: Annapolis and Baltimore

 Bostonians are addicted to Mike & Patty's breakfast sandwiches.
-The little sandwich shop churns out craveworthy handhelds like the flavorful breakfast torta with chorizo, two fried eggs, cheddar, potatoes, black beans, salsa, and avocado on a sesame torta roll.
-The "Breakfast Grilled Crack" features buttered sourdough loaded with fried egg, cheese trio (American, cheddar, and gruyere), and bacon -- add even more bacon if that's not enough.
+The little sandwich shop churns out crave-worthy handhelds like the flavorful breakfast torta with chorizo, two fried eggs, cheddar, potatoes, black beans, salsa, and avocado on a sesame torta roll.
+The "Breakfast Grilled Crack" features buttered sourdough loaded with fried egg, a cheese quartet (American, cheddar, Swiss, and gruyere), and bacon — add even more bacon if that's not enough.

 City: Ann Arbor and Lansing